amishabenramani/Citizen-Feedback-Ai-Agent/N8N_VISUAL_GUIDE.md

 ### Test with Real App:

 1. Make sure `data/n8n_config.json` has your webhook URL
+2. **IMPORTANT: Activate both workflows in n8n** (toggle to green ✅)
-2. Go to Citizen Portal (http://localhost:8501)
+3. Go to Citizen Portal (http://localhost:8503)
-3. Submit a test feedback
+4. Submit a test feedback
-4. Check your email inbox
+5. Check your email inbox
-5. If you got emails ✅ - **It's working!**
+6. If you got emails ✅ - **It's working!**

+**If no emails:**
+- ✅ Check both workflows are **Active** (green toggle in n8n)
+- ✅ Verify Gmail credentials are connected in both Gmail nodes
+- ✅ Check n8n Executions tab for errors
+- ✅ Look in spam folder

 ---